 The financial formula works as follows -- the lower your EFC is, the more aid you will get.

-Essentially, the EFC is subtracted from the school’s COA (cost of attendance including books, supplies, travel, tuition, fees, room
+Essentially, the EFC is subtracted from the school’s COA (cost of attendance including books, supplies, travel, tuition, fees, room and board, etc.).

 If your EFC is tiny, you will get more financial aid.